EUMETNET/meteogate-documentation/docs/glossary.md

 European Meteorological Infrastructure.

 **E-SOH**
-EUMETNET Supplementary Observations dataHub – system for sharing real-time observations in line with WIS 2.0 and EU regulation on Meteorological High Value Data (HVD).
+EUMETNET Supplementary Observations dataHub – system for sharing high temporal and spatial resolution near real-time observations from land surface weather stations in line with WIS 2.0 and EU regulation on Meteorological High Value Data (HVD).

 **EUMETNET**
 A network of 31 European NMHSs.